romankierzkowski/langner/README.md

 ### Execution Order ###

 The strategy is **evaluated in the cycles**.
 Each cycle the rules are evaluated against object from current state of the GOS.
 The rules are evaluated in the order of definition.
-The same refares to the conditions in the rule.
-Each cycle brings GOS from one state to another. **The actions from one cycle cannot affect conditions from the same cycle.** If all of the rule condition are fulfilled the rule actions are sheaduled to execution. **The actions are executed after all rules has been evaluated.**
+The same refers to the conditions in the rule.
+Each cycle brings GOS from one state to another. **The actions from one cycle cannot affect conditions from the same cycle.** If all of the rule condition are fulfilled the rule actions are scheduled to execution. **The actions are executed after all rules has been evaluated.**

 ```python
 from langner import build